 - Leisure time the free time a person has when not working or sleeping.

-- Factors which determine what people do during leisure time;
+- Factors which determine what people do during leisure time:

-- their age,
+- o their age,

-- interests,
+- o interests,

-- social circumstances,
+- o social circumstances,

-- o facilities available.
+- o facilities available,

 - o where people live.

 - Determinants of the growth in leisure activities;

 - o advances in technology (in the work place) resulting in

 - people working shorter days,

 - having longer holidays,

 - more unemployed

-- improvements in health care, people live longer,
+- o improvements in health care, people live longer,

-- growth in leisure time activities,
+- o growth in leisure time activities,

-- growth in facilities
+- o growth in facilities.

-- time.
-Reaso - Recreation is any voluntary activity a person might do during leisure time. - Physical recreation is any physical activity a person may choose to do during leisure time.
-Reasowhy people choose recreational activities. - Role and aims of local sports clubs. - Why clubs find the role of the volunteer essential. - Roles within a club may be Secretary, Treasurer, Chairperson, Fixtures/Membership Secretary, Coach. - How schools can support participation at all levels. - Role that schools play through lessons, examinations and extra curricular activities to promote participation.
+- Recreation is any voluntary activity a person might do during leisure time. - Physical recreation is any physical activity a person may choose to do during leisure time. - Reasons why people choose recreational activities. - Role and aims of local sports clubs. - Why clubs find the role of the volunteer essential. - Roles within a club may be Secretary, Treasurer, Chairperson, Fixtures/Membership Secretary, Coach. - How schools can support participation at all levels. - Role that schools play through lessons, examinations and extra curricular activities to promote participation.